lexie-liang/LiangJiayu.github.io/index.md

 ---

 ## About Me
-I'm a research assistant in the <a href="https://slab-lab.github.io/" target="_blank">Speech, Learning, and the Brain (SLaB) Lab</a> at the Hong Kong University of Science and Technology, working under the mentorship of Prof. <a href="https://sites.google.com/site/qinzhenquentin/" target="_blank">Quentin Zhen QIN</a>.
-Before joining the lab, I was supervised by Prof. <a href="https://www.researchgate.net/profile/Hao-Zhang-39" target="_blank">Hao ZHANG</a> for my undergraduate studies.
-I'm interested in experimental phonetics, second/foreign language acquisition, and psycholinguistics.
+I'm an MPhil student at the Hong Kong University of Science and Technology and a member of the <a href="https://slab-lab.github.io/" target="_blank">Speech, Learning, and the Brain (SLaB) Lab</a>, under the supervision of Prof. <a href="https://sites.google.com/site/qinzhenquentin/" target="_blank">Quentin Zhen QIN</a>.
+Prior to starting my MPhil, I worked as a research assistant in the SLaB Lab for two years.
+I completed my undergraduate studies under the supervision of Prof. <a href="https://www.researchgate.net/profile/Hao-Zhang-39" target="_blank">Hao ZHANG</a>.
+My research interests include experimental phonetics, second/foreign language acquisition, and psycholinguistics.

 ## Research Interests
 - Production and Perception of Non-native Languages